 - Schedule, solicit, and follow up with authors on content for Pulses; maintain rolling publication schedule; report to OPN Editor on schedule and plan.

-- Edit Pulses content and work with authors and OPN Creative Director to develop sources for visuals and images; follow through to article production.
+- Edit Pulses content for OPN length, audience, and house style; work with authors and OPN Creative Director to develop sources for visuals and images; follow through to article production.

 - Drawing on online postings and other source material, assemble, edit to fit, and work with Creative Director on layout of monthly “Newsroom,” “OSA Update,” and “Calendar” sections.
 Stage online versions of Newsroom and OSA Update for each OPN issue.

-- Perform occasional substantive edits or rewrites of 3,000-word feature articles, on topics related to optical physics and engineering, as assigned by OPN Editor.
+- Perform occasional substantive edits or rewrites of 3,000-word feature articles, on topics related to optical physics and engineering, for OPN length, audience, and house style, as assigned by OPN Editor.

-- One to two times per week, drawing on press releases, scientific papers, and other resources as time permits, write news story on recent scientific development in optics and photonics, based on story assignment from OPN Editor.
+- One to two times per week, drawing on press releases, scientific papers, and other resources as time permits, write news story on recent scientific development in optics and photonics and on career development issues for scientists, based on story assignment from OPN Editor.
 Stage stories online for approval and publishing by OPN Editor.